Andrew Barr (musician)

-Andrew Gilmore Barr is a drummer, composer, and producer based in Montreal, Quebec, Canada who is best known for his work with The Barr Brothers and the Slip.
+Andrew Gilmore Barr is a drummer, composer, and producer based in Montreal, Quebec, Canada who is best known for his work with The Barr Brothers and The Slip.
 Barr is also the regular touring drummer with Feist and Mumford and Sons.

 Barr is a founding member of the experimental rock band the Slip (1995–2007) and indie folk group the Barr Brothers along with his brother Brad Barr.
 Born in Providence, Rhode Island, Andrew began playing the drums at an early age, a student of jazz drummer Bob Gullotti and drummer/percussionist Jamey Haddad (Paul Simon), Andrew studied in Boston at Berklee College of Music before spending time in Mali, West Africa studying with master drummer Abdoul Doumbia.

 As well as being a fixture in the Barr Brothers, he has performed with several artists and appeared on an array of albums.
-He has performed and/or recorded with Leslie Feist, Mumford and Sons, Gracie Abrams, Aaron Dessner, Florence and the Machine, Kevin Morby,Laufey, Broken Social Scene, M. Ward, Lhasa de Sela, Alexi Murdoch, Natalie Merchant, David Binney, Bassekou Kouyate, Ua, Marco Benevento, Patrick Watson, Land of Talk, Nathan Moore, Esmerine, Sonya Kitchell, Richard Reed Parry, The Low Anthem, Greg Saunier, Bryce Dessner, Bonnie Light Horseman, Fred Fortin, and Little Scream among others.
+He has performed and/or recorded with Leslie Feist, Mumford and Sons, Gracie Abrams, Aaron Dessner, Florence and the Machine, Kevin Morby, Laufey, Juana Molina, Broken Social Scene, M. Ward, Lhasa de Sela, Alexi Murdoch, Natalie Merchant, David Binney, Bassekou Kouyate, Ua, Marco Benevento, Patrick Watson, Land of Talk, Nathan Moore, Esmerine, Sonya Kitchell, Richard Reed Parry, The Low Anthem, Greg Saunier, Bryce Dessner, Bonny Light Horseman, Fred Fortin, and Little Scream among others.